DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 The modern classroom is an agrarian system, designed to cultivate patient, conscientious workers who can perform repetitive tasks over long cycles.
 Its values are the values of the farmer: sit still, focus on one row at a time, follow instructions precisely.
 It rewards skills that, on average, align more closely with female developmental patterns—early verbal and written conscientiousness, self-regulation, and organization.

 But Marcus was a hunter.
 His neurology was optimized for scanning the environment for threats and opportunities, for explosive bursts of action, and for kinesthetic, hands-on learning.
-The very traits that would have made him an invaluable scout, protector, or first responder in a traditional community were being pathologized in the Engine's sorting facility.
+The very traits that would have made him an invaluable scout, protector, or first responder in a traditional community were being pathologized in the Machine's sorting facility.

 We convinced the school to try an experiment.
 We didn't medicate the hunter; we gave him a forest to run in.
 We gave Marcus a "job."
 He was the "recess safety monitor."
 He was allowed to move around the classroom at specific times to "check on things."
 We gave him tasks that required quick thinking and physical action.